-In Brunswick, Georgia, there are several different sources of tax revenue.
-Irrespective of the source, however, taxes are always levied in amounts determined by the relevant laws.
+In Brunswick, Maryland, there are various different sources of tax revenue.
+Irrespective of the source, however, taxes are always levied in amounts decided by the relevant laws.
 Usually, taxes are calculated as a percentage of something, such as income or home value.
 Sometimes, however, they are simply collected as a flat fee (usually in exchange for a license or permit).

-In Brunswick, StateName>, taxes can come from a range of sources, such as sales tax, licensing fees, and bridge/road tolls.
+In Brunswick, StateName>, taxes can come from a range of sources, such as sales tax, licensing money, and bridge/road tolls.

 Sales Tax: The sales tax imposed by Brunswick is on top of the sales tax collected by the government of .
 Sales taxes are usually fairly small - about 5-7% at the state level, plus a city sales tax that's usually one percent or less.

-How Can a Brunswick, Georgia Tax Attorney Help?
+How Can a Brunswick, Maryland Tax Attorney Help?

-Accordingly, it's very important that you seek the advice of a qualified Brunswick, Georgia tax attorney if you have any type of issue involving local taxes.
+Therefore, it's very important that you seek the advice of a qualified Brunswick, Maryland tax attorney if you have any type of issue involving local taxes.